-Action Level (AL) - The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements that a water system must follow.
+Action Level (AL) - The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements which a water system must follow.

-ppm/ppb - One part per million/one part per billion.
-A part per million means that one part of a particular contaminant is present for every million parts of water.
+Parts per Million (ppm)/Parts per Billion (ppb) - A part per million means that one part of a particular contaminant is present for every million parts of water.
 Similarly, parts per billion indicate the amount of a contaminant per billion parts of water.

-$\mathbf{N/A}$ - Not Applicable.
-Means the EPA has not established MCLGs for these substances.
+Not Applicable (N/A) - Means EPA has not established MCLGs for these substances.